franck-chester/advent-of-code-2024/README.md

 `hygen day add --day 6`

+## Didn't do this at xmas

+Had an initial go, managed (barely) days 1, 2, 5 and 6 before stopping.
+Picking this up in January

 ## ⭐⭐ Day 1: Historian Hysteria

 Easy enough, just wish it hadn't been a Sunday.
 Ended up doing it at bed time.
 But at least this new repo is ready

+## ⭐   Day 2: Red-Nosed Reports

+can't even remember how I did part 1 before xmas

+## ?
+Day 3: Mull It Over

+05/01/2025

+## ⭐   Day 5: Print Queue

+can't even remember how I did part 1 before xmas

+## ⭐   Day 6: Guard Gallivant

+can't even remember how I did part 1 before xmas

+## ⭐⭐ Day 7: Bridge Repair

+so, january the 4th,  2 h 30 on this, mostly building an over complicated tree class I didn't need but will hopefully come handy in the future. part 2 took me just a few minutes, litteraly adding an extra line, so quite pleased. but OMG it took me a while to get in gear.
+I've started asking copilot for bits of algorithms, but usually don't like the answer.
+I asked it to start me with my Tree class, then wasted 30 min arguing with a machine before going back to using my own brain.

+## ⭐⭐ Day 8: Resonant Collinearity

+05/01/2025
+mulled the solution in bed, decided not to use my Grid class but use a Map of coordinates. not super optimised but I've managed to avoid a few obvious pitfall that would have had me reiterate the same location several times. e.g. I build the pairs as I go.

+used copilot for the reflection and alignedWith functions.
+I knew what I wanted, I even knew how to do it, but didn't trust myself.

+about 15 min for part 2 - again, quite happy with that